For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 certainly highlights what a loss to international cricket he was.
 Procter

-took 1417 wickets at 19.5 in first-class cricket. ******** I might add a little table concerning regression to the
+took 1417 wickets at 19.5 in first-class cricket. ******** I might add a little table concerning regression to

-average by the time they played 50 Tests…
+fall in average by the time they played 50 Tests…

 Although they lost a little of their early pace,